taryndelhotal/girlcode/README.md

-# Filling the Gender Gap
+# Debugging the Gender Gap

 A static website which gives users information on what they can do to encourage diversity in the tech community.